 We all screw a lot of things up.
-But I think the biggest, #1, mistake successful first-time entrepreneurs in SaaS make time and time again these days is they micromanage too long.
+But I think the biggest, #1, mistake successful first-time entrepreneurs in SaaS make time and time again these days is they own a key function area or two too long.

-I see this again and again, and in SaaS, it’s a real lost opportunity.
-I think it’s a byproduct, in part, of the fact that founders are just so much better these days.
+First, the fact that founders are just so much better these days.
+Or at least, better at able to do many functions.
 So an amazing founder CEO often can also be the VP of Sales, VP of Product, hack Marketing, fly across the globe as the VP of Customer Success, and sometimes, even continue to write some code.
 That’s great.
 But it’s way, way, way too much for one person to do one day longer than necessary.

-That can be great in the very early days if it gets you to your first $1m in ARR.
+Owning everything yourself as founders can be great in the very early days if it gets you to your first $1m-$2m in ARR.
 Even better if it helps you skip a round of financing.
 But after you hit Initial Traction … If you’re serving any of these VP-level roles yourself — the business simply won’t grow as fast as it otherwise would.